portalpayments/portalwallet/README-TEST-WALLET.md

 - If someone doesn't have the required Portal Token, say Kevin Rose `3ikkFnEDBvUXPHfCmvXma4qBGZxMooveQ5eM6LLQgeuQ` you can either invite them to get verified, or send them money anyway.

-## Note

-There's a few parts - particular the onboarding workflow -that we're still working on.